Group 2B. Personality Type B.

 Practice Session.
-Think of one cartoon that you could create about a couple of your friends or co-workers that shows how much they mean to you.
-Wouldn’t it be fun to see their response.
+Think of a cartoon you could create about a couple of your friends or co-workers, showing how much they mean to you.
+Wouldn’t it be fun to see their response?

 a.
 Observe how confident the announcer appeared in presenting the report.

 b.
 Comment on a great broadcast with the public health theme.

 c.
 Think that the newscaster should have urged people to stop “eating” red meat rather than saying stop “buying” it.
 It implies that if meat were free, it would be okay to eat.